djangocon/2023.djangocon.us/_pages/opportunity-grants.md

 You can request a visa letter by <a href="mailto:{{site.visa_email}}">emailing us</a>.

-If you are denied entry to the US with a valid visa, we will pay your non-refundable costs (up to the amount of your opportunity grant).

 ### What if there is an emergency and I cannot attend?

 If you are denied entry to the US with a valid visa, we will pay your non-refundable costs (up to the amount of your opportunity grant).